-Launched in 2017, Google lens is one popular image technology by Google.
+Launched in 2017, the Google lens is one popular image technology by Google.
 Besides being an integrated feature in Google's smartphones, it is a standalone app for other Android and iOS devices.
-With Google Lens, if a user points the phone’s camera at an object, it will identify the object by QR codes, barcodes, labels, textual images from Google photos, and show relevant results or information on the internet.
+With Google Lens, if a user points the phone’s camera at an object, it will identify the object by QR codes, barcodes, labels, and textual images from Google photos, and show relevant results or information on the internet.

 Google Lens Vs ImageTranslate.

 Translate text in the image and recreate the same image.

 ImageTranslate lets you translate text in the image and recreate the same image in a different language.
 Google Lens provides you translation of the text in the image where the phone’s camera is pointed or the translation of an image uploaded from the phone's storage.
 But it doesn't generate the same image in a different language.
 The photo translation in Google Lens is limited to it.
 This means one cannot download images that are translated and use them anywhere else.

 Google Lens is best for knowing the translation of the text, that's it.